NYFAGStorm/GameDesignStudioSum25/README.md

 # GameDesignStudioSum25
 New York Film Academy - Burbank CA - 3D Game Design Studio - Summer 2025

-### NOTE: make public if ppl have problem cloning repo
+### NOTE for next semester: make public if ppl have problem cloning repo

 ## First Thing : Generate an Access Token for this Repository to last all semester